FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 7.rst

 Table 7.
 2 List of Common Data Errors

 .. list-table::
-   :widths: 25 25 25 25
+   :widths: 100
    :header-rows: 0

    * - **Table 7.
 2 List of Common Data Errors**

    * - 1.
 Missing data entries.
-Insufficient data was provided to themodel.
+Insufficient data was provided to the model.

-   * - 2.
+g   * - 2.
 Switches were activated without the corresponding data or files(for ex- ample, see MUD, ISED, etc., in the CONT.DAT file).

    * - 3.
-There was missing or additional lines in a data file whenswitch is activated.
-Observe the \**\* Notes: \**\* in the filedescriptions.
+There was missing or additional lines in a data file when switch is activated.
+Observe the \**\* Notes: \**\* in the file descriptions.

    * - 4.
-Percentages were expressed as a number instead of a decimal.See the description of XCONC in CONT.DAT or the HP(I,J,3) variablein IN- FLOW.DAT.
+Percentages were expressed as a number instead of a decimal.See the description of XCONC in CONT.DAT or the HP(I,J,3) variable in IN- FLOW.DAT.

    * - 5.
-The IDEPLT grid element was improperly assigned in INFLOW.DATfor the graphics mode.
+The IDEPLT grid element was improperly assigned in INFLOW.DAT for the graphics mode.

    * - 6.
 Channel infiltration switch INFCHAN was not ‘turned on’ in theIN- FIL.DAT file.

    * - 7.
-Either one or both of channel and floodplain outflow elementswere not assigned for a given grid element.
+Either one or both of channel and floodplain outflow elements were not assigned for a given grid element.

    * - 8.
 The street width exceeded the grid element width.

    * - 9.
 The array size limitation for a variable was exceeded.

    * - 10.
-The available floodplain surface area was exceeded byassigning channels, streets, ARF’s and/or multiple channels withtoo much surface area.
-Re- view the SURFAREA.OUT.
+The available floodplain surface area was exceeded by assigning channels, streets, ARF’s and/or multiple channels with too much surface area.
+Review the SURFAREA.OUT.

    * - 11.
-The rainfall variable R_DISTRIB data was entered as totalcumulativerainfall instead of the percentage of the total rainfall (range0.0 to 1.0).
+The rainfall variable R_DISTRIB data was entered as total cumulative rainfall instead of the percentage of the total rainfall (range0.0 to 1.0).

    * - 12.
 The ISEDN switch for channel sediment transport was not‘turned on’ in the CHAN.DAT file for the channel segment.